MicrosoftDocs/power-automate-docs/articles/process-mining-pbi-reports-overview.md

     1. Navigate to the report page of your process in Power Automate.
     1. From the command bar, select **Open in Power BI**.
-    1. Make the changes you want to port and save the report.
+    1. Make the changes you want to migrate and save the report.

 You can transfer the Power BI reports in three ways: